One way I’ve measured my career development is in the dramatic decline in the awesomeness of my offices and desks over the years.

 Know When It’s Time To Move On

 Careers are like sharks.
 If they stop moving, they die.
 (Ok, I appreciate that this isn’t really true, but it made my point more dramatic.)
 If you’re setting yourself new development goals on a regular basis, you may get to a point where you’re struggling to move up within your organization.
-If you find yourself doing the same thing this year as to what you were doing last year, with the same responsibilities, you need to take a step back and make a clear eyed assessment of your situation.
+If you find yourself doing the same thing this year as to what you were doing last year, with the same responsibilities, you need to take a step back and make a clear-eyed assessment of your situation.

 In assessing why you think you’re stuck, you need to get feedback on your own performance from others to understand if you are holding yourself back.
 If your company is big enough to have an HR team with regular performance management, take that process seriously and seek out as much feedback as you can get.
 Seek out mentors inside and outside of the company who can spend time with you to help you line up your performance and expectations with reality.

-You should always be prepared for the time in your career where the next leap in your professional growth will come from making a move to a new opportunity, rather than staying where you are.
+You should always be prepared for the time in your career when the next leap in your professional growth will come from making a move to a new opportunity, rather than staying where you are.
 You shouldn’t be mad or sad if that happens.
 Company hierarchies, even in the smallest companies, are shaped like a pyramid.
-The number of the people at the lower levels in the company far outnumber the number of people at the top.
+The number of people at the lower levels in the company far outnumber the number of people at the top.
 As a result, you’ll often hit a roadblock simply because there is no room to move up, and you need to move to a company with more opportunity and growth potential.

 Don’t Jump Too Quick

 Leaving a company at the wrong time can be just as problematic as sticking around for too long.
 You need to be very thoughtful about your current situation.
-You don’t want a career built on one and two year stints at a lot of different companies.
+You don’t want a career built on one and two-year stints at a lot of different companies.
 And if you pick the right company with a good growth trajectory, you want to try to ride that rocket as far as you can.
 Particularly if you have equity in the company, there are financial rewards to go along with the experience you’ll gain.

 Balance your expectations for your career development with the needs of the company.
 I know you want that next promotion and a pay raise, but you just got a promotion and pay raise six months ago!
-Instead, you should focus on continuing to take on new responsibilities, and over deliver on expectations, so that the next raise and review process is that much more productive.
+Instead, you should focus on continuing to take on new responsibilities, and over-deliver on expectations, so that the next raise and review process is that much more productive.
 Spend time moving less interesting responsibilities that you’ve mastered to more junior people on your team.
 This leaves you time to stretch up within the organization, taking on new responsibilities and proving your ability to do more.

-Be very deliberate in your decision making process.
+Be very deliberate in your decision-making process.
 This is not a time to let emotions take control.
 I’ve seen far too many people make a rash decision to jump ship simply because of a perceived slight that could have been easily addressed.
-Instead they moved too quickly and ended up derailing all that they had been working toward.
+Instead, they moved too quickly and ended up derailing all that they had been working toward.
 In many cases, because the decision was focused on title and money, they moved to a company with far less opportunity for future growth.
 You’ve just spent the last few years building a foundation of experience where you are.
-Don’t be dismissive of all of that work and throw it away to carelessly.
+Don’t be dismissive of all of that work and throw it away carelessly.